-Effect-There is an increased risk that the County's administration and IT management may not effectively identify, analyze, and respond to risks that may impact IT resources.
+Effect-There is an increased risk that the County's and Treasurer's Office administrations and IT management may not effectively identify, analyze, and respond to risks that may impact their IT resources.

-Cause-The County has relied on an informal process to perform risk-assessment procedures that did not include IT security.
+Cause-The County and Treasurer's Office have relied on an informal process to perform risk-assessment procedures that did not include IT security.

-Recommendations-To help ensure the County has effective policies and procedures to identify, analyze, and respond to risks that may impact its IT resources, the County needs to implement a county-wide IT risk-assessment process.
-The information below provides guidance and best practices to help the County achieve this objective.
+Recommendations-To help ensure the County and Treasurer's Office have effective policies and procedures to identify, analyze, and respond to risks that may impact their IT resources, the County needs to implement a county-wide IT risk-assessment process.
+As part of that process, the County Treasurer's Office should also conduct a risk-assessment on the IT resources it manages, analyze and respond to risks identified, and report the results to the County's IT department for inclusion in the county-wide IT risk-assessment.
+The information below provides guidance and best practices to help achieve this objective.